neo4-svg/cybersh/README.md

 **6. Downloaded model SHA-256 verification (Important)**
 Models downloaded via `/models` or `--setup` are now verified against a SHA-256 checksum after download.
 A corrupted download or a tampered file will be detected and deleted automatically.

-> **How to get v1.4/v1.5:** Just run the tool — the auto-updater handles it.
+> **How to get the latest version:** Just run the tool — the auto-updater handles it.
 Or pull the repo manually: `git pull && python3 cybersh_direct.py`

 ---